openEHR/java-libs/readme.txt

 BUILD
         The build script requires JDK and Maven to run.
-It has been tested with J2SDK 1.5.0 and Maven 1.0.2 on both Linux and Windows.
+It has been tested with J2SDK 1.5.0 and Maven 2.0.4 on both Linux and Windows.
 It should work on other platforms with Java support as well.

-        See install.txt for detailed installation instruction. xx
+        See install.txt for detailed installation instruction.